Please first take a look at this programme's grant details. Still have any questions? Then there's a good chance they might be addressed in these FAQ:

 However, it is required to submit your full project application in English.
 English is the common language of our international jury, and all jury members need to be able to assess all applications on the same basis.

-No. You need to collaborate with at least one team member in a different country.
+No. You would need to collaborate with at least one team member from a different country.

 Check out our tip page How to find a teammate.